vijayaganesh/my-portfolio-website/README.md

 # my-portfolio-website
-A small project to develop my web development skills
+A small project to develop my web development skills.